-- Taxes affect how much of your hard-earned savings you get to keep.
+- Taxes affect how much of your hard-earned money you get to keep.

 - Knowing the tax rules is important for minimizing their impact on your income, savings and investments.

-- Tax-management strategies may help reduce your tax rate.
+- Tax-management strategies may help reduce your income tax rate.

 Taxes are unavoidable, but mismanaging taxes can result in paying more to the government than necessary.
-By understanding how tax-efficient strategies can affect your retirement, you can keep more of your savings for yourself.
+By understanding how tax-efficient strategies can affect your retirement, you have a greater chance of keeping more of your savings for yourself.

-Pre-tax investments, such as 401(k)s and traditional IRAs, are also described as "tax-deferred."
+Pre-tax investments, such as 401(k)s and traditional IRAs1, are also described as “tax-deferred.”
 They allow you to postpone paying taxes on the amount you contribute and the earnings that are generated as long as they remain in the account.
-When you withdraw funds at retirement, you'll pay taxes on them.
+When you withdraw funds at retirement, you’ll pay taxes on them2.

 - The account value may grow faster than a comparable taxable investment since the earnings in the account can grow tax-deferred.

-- When you do pay taxes later, there's a chance you'll be taxed at a lower rate if your taxable income is taxed at lower rates than in your working years.
+- When you do pay taxes later, there’s a chance your investment and earnings will be taxed at a lower rate if your taxable income is taxed at lower rates than in your working years.

 Tips for managing taxes more effectively